What Are Good Strength Standards for Everyday Athletes?

-Everyday athlete’s train strength to improve quality of life, enhance performance in their chosen sport or sports, and to prevent injury.
-There is a significant difference between being gym strong and real world strong.
+You see, everyday athletes train strength to improve quality of life, enhance performance in their chosen sport or sports, and to prevent injury.
+There is a significant difference between being gym strong and real-world strong.

 Back in the day, I used to engage in the same gym conversations: How much can you bench?
 What’s your deadlift?
 You squat how much?
 I thought the answers to these questions were what mattered to my own fitness and that of my clients.